The Power of Prayer

 We support national and international prayer events like “Thy Kingdom Come,” “Together we Pray,” “Try Praying”.

 For those who are into technology we can recommend several apps which members of the congregation are currently using.
-Prayer Mate, You Version Bible App and we have a link to Queensferry Prayer on Facebook.
-The latter helps us to draw wider and deeper as we pray for groups, organisations and countries, not only the UK, but throughout the world.
+Prayer Mate, and You Version Bible App where you can access a copy of your favourite version of the Bible and have it with you at all times.

-Prayer diaries are available from many organisations and the Church of Scotland Social Care department CrossReach supplies us with their calendar each quarter.
+Prayer diaries are available from many organisations and the Church of Scotland Social Care department CrossReach supplies us with their calendar each year.
 Available in the vestibule.

 Find a comfy seat, sit down and relax.